How Long Will the Recent Victory for Free Speech at the University of Florida Last?

 I add those words -- "in his court" -- because this is almost certainly going to end badly for the professor-plaintiffs.
 Before explaining why, it is worth recalling what is at stake in this case, which generated very negative worldwide coverage for my university late last year.
 As I explained in two columns in November 2021, UF's reputation has taken a major hit.
 Last week's ruling makes it clear that the administration's effort to clean up the mess was a content-free rewriting of an unacceptable policy.

 This means that, no matter what ultimately happens in the courts or in the state capital, UF has squandered what was in fact a golden opportunity.
-Had they acted wisely, the would not have stopped merely at undoing the damage by returning to the status quo ante.
+Had they acted wisely, they would have fixed the immediate problem but not stopped merely at undoing the damage by returning to the status quo ante.
 They would also have used the university's time in the global spotlight to say: "We get it.
 That was a mistake, and now we're going to become a global leader in protecting academic freedom."
 Sadly, as Walker's opinion makes clear, the university's administration appears to have tried to rearrange the deck chairs on a sinking ship, not even trying to get back to where they had started, much less to make any effort to adopt a better approach.

 And the global spotlight is not being kind.
 The editorial page of The Washington Post -- hardly a "lefty" group, though one with an obvious interest in First Amendment issues -- highlighted the UF case in a lead editorial earlier this week.
 Their blunt conclusion: "Here’s an idea: recognize that the mission of a university is to promote knowledge and understanding and not cower to the interests of the politicians in power."